What is amlodipine, hydrochlorothiazide, and olmesartan?

-If you have diabetes or kidney disease, you may not be able to take amlodipine, hydrochlorothiazide, and olmesartan if you are also taking a blood pressure medication that contains aliskiren (Amturnide, Tekturna, Tekamlo, or Valturna).
+If you have diabetes, do not use amlodipine, hydrochlorothiazide, and olmesartan together with any medication that contains aliskiren (Amturnide, Tekturna, Tekamlo).

 It is not known whether amlodipine, hydrochlorothiazide, and olmesartan passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are taking this medication.
+You should not breast-feed while using this medicine.

 How should I take amlodipine, hydrochlorothiazide, and olmesartan?

-You may have new or worsening chest pain when you first start taking this medicine, or when your dose is increased.
+Your chest pain may become worse when you first start taking this medicine or when your dose is increased.
 Call your doctor if your chest pain is severe or ongoing.